- Home

 Most children get better

 Like adults, children may worry that cancer means their friend will die.
-Reassure children that although cancer is a serious, life-threatening disease, the overall survival rate for children is now more than 80%.
+Reassure children that although cancer is a serious, life-threatening disease, the overall survival rate for children is now almost 85%.
 This can vary depending on the diagnosis, but most children will survive cancer.

 Expect change

 Explain that things will change for the friend.
 They may feel too tired to play or may be away from school a lot.
-They may have physical changes (e.g. hair loss, wheelchair).
+They may have physical changes (e.g. have hair loss or need to use a wheelchair).
 Encourage your child to focus on what hasn’t changed – their friend’s personality and their friendship.

-Take your child to visit their friend in hospital if you can.
-It is confusing for your child if the person with cancer disappears from their life after diagnosis.
+It can be confusing for your child if the person with cancer disappears from their life after diagnosis.
 They may imagine the worst.
-Let them know it’s natural to wonder how to act and what to say, and that the more time they spend with their friend, the more they’ll relax.
+It may be helpful to take your child to visit their friend in hospital, but first check with the friend’s parents and with the hospital to be sure visitors are allowed.
+Before the visit, let your child know that it’s natural to wonder how to act and what to say.
+The more time they spend with their friend, the more they’ll relax.

 Keep in touch